e46and2/featured_trails/README.md

 # Featured Trails

-List featured trails by state using a CLI interface with Ruby.
+List featured hiking trails by state using a CLI interface with Ruby.

 ## Installation